qserena/09-add-dark-light-mode-to-reactfacts-site/README.md

 darkMode is then passed as a prop down to both Navbar and Main to really set the mode with help of CSS.

-As an additional challenge I also migrated this app to TypeScript.
+I also added TypeScript to this project.